Updated 1 week ago

 Written by Catherine Lane

 Canadian Solar has been a trusted name in solar panels for over two decades.
-We like them so much that we even put them on our top 10 solar panel brands list.
-The company’s primary focus for the residential industry has been solar panels - until now.
+We like them so much that we even put them on our top 10 solar panel brands list

 Key takeaways

-• The EP Cube comes with a built-in inverter and is modular, meaning homeowners can choose how much storage capacity they need up to 19.9 kWh.
+• The EP Cube has a built-in inverter and is modular, meaning homeowners can choose how much storage capacity they need up to 19.9 kWh.

 • The EP Cube has an excellent battery warranty, with 80% capacity retention after 10 years or 6,000 cycles, whichever comes first.